-Advancing educational equity is a core concern of my teaching philosophy.
-I practice an inclusive pedagogy that considers a range of perspectives and learning styles.
-For example, I often offer multiple ways to arrive at results, incorporate student interests and expertise into my lesson plans, collaborate with them to develop classroom expectations, and make myself available outside of class.
-When mentoring students, I focus on developing the skills to succeed academically and connecting them with professional development opportunities when possible (and desired).
+Advancing educational equity is central to my teaching philosophy.
+This starts with recognizing that students have varying sources of deep wisdom and trusting students to be the best experts on their own strengths and areas for growth.
+I aim for an inclusive pedagogy that considers a range of perspectives and learning styles and prioritizes students’ humanity.
+I ask students to develop learning goals and to assess their own growth, offer multiple ways to complete assignments, incorporate student interests and expertise into lesson plans, collaborate with them to develop classroom expectations, and make myself available outside of class.
+When mentoring students, I focus on supporting them to build the skills they seek and connecting them with academic/ professional development opportunities and resources, if they so desire.